 - 4. Insufficient evidence No Prima Facie Case.
-If a majority of the Panel finds that the investigator has presented insufficient evidence to support a prima facie case for an Honor Code violation, the Panel shall prepare and deliver a letter to the Dean outlining the allegation, the investigation, the evidence considered and the Panel's findings, and the matter shall be dismissed.
-The Dean shall send, via official university communications, a letter to the accused student enclosing the Panel's letter and a notice of dismissal.
+If a majority of the Panel finds that the investigator has presented insufficient evidence to support a prima facie case for an Honor Code violation, the Panel shall prepare and deliver a letter to the Advisor outlining the allegation, the investigation, the evidence considered and the Panel's findings, and the matter shall be dismissed.
+The Advisor shall send, via official university communications, a letter to the student enclosing the Panel's letter and a notice of dismissal.
 The matter shall not be reported to the Board of Bar Examiners. - 5.
-If thirty (30) business days pass, without an extension for good cause, from the date of notice to the student without a finding by the Panel or admission by the student to the conduct alleged, the complaint shall be dismissed.
-Notice of the dismissal shall be sent to the accused student, and shall not be reported to the Board of Bar Examiners. - 6.
-Should exonerating or mitigating evidence or information appear at any point after the Panel has found reasonable grounds of a violation but before the hearing has occurred, such evidence shall be provided to the accused student and introduced at the Hearing by the Presenter of Facts.
+If thirty (30) Business Days pass, without an extension for good cause, from the date of notice to the student without a finding by the Panel or admission by the student to the conduct alleged, the complaint shall be dismissed.
+Notice of the dismissal shall be sent to the Respondent, and shall not be reported to the Board of Bar Examiners. - 6.
+Should exonerating or mitigating evidence or information appear at any point after the Panel has found a prima facie case of a violation but before the Hearing has occurred, such evidence shall be provided to the Respondent and introduced at the Hearing by the Presenter of Facts.